[First published on the blog of The Garrison Institute]

 Sufi teacher Hazrat Inayat Khan wrote that “motion is the significance of life, and the law of motion is rhythm.”
 After a life devoted to the sounds of language and decades pursuing psychological healing and spiritual experience, I believe that language rhythms reveal insights about ourselves that the surface meanings of words often hide.
 Through my experience facilitating rituals involving chanting over many years, I have learned how to read the language of rhythmic words, and I have named the basic patterns based on their correspondences with the elements.
 The rhythm of air (a simple two-syllable, rising pattern that you may know as iambic meter) evokes clarity, vision, and the mind.
 The rhythm of earth, on the other hand, evokes strength, nurturing, and the body.
 The rhythm of water evokes emotion, compassion, and the heart.
 The rhythm of fire evokes passion, creativity and the will.
 The rhythm of the matrix invites intuition and spirit.

-I share these tools with people of all backgrounds and walks of life through the Healing Spiral of Words, a system through which each of us can explore our own rhythmic fingerprint through the writing, sharing, and exploring of rhythmical journaling.
+I share these tools with people of all backgrounds and walks of life through the Healing Rhythms of Words, a system through which each of us can explore our own rhythmic fingerprint through the writing, sharing, and exploring of rhythmical journaling.
 By writing about a personal issues—a challenge, a loss or bereavement, a confusion, a yearning, a resentment, a fear—in each of the five rhythms and then sharing or discussing our writing, we are led through a remarkable and often uncanny process of ritual transformation.

-The five rhythms I use in the Healing Spiral work somewhat like yoga for the mind, guiding our words through a series of postures as we write.
+The five rhythms I use in HRW work somewhat like yoga for the mind, guiding our words through a series of postures as we write.
 After the rhythmic journaling, there is time to discuss the writing and gather key information.
 Perhaps, when you write about a challenge you are having at work, one of the rhythms is easy for you to write, while another is far more tentative.
 This fact may offers insight into which aspect of your personality—mind, body, heart, will, or spirit—is contributing most to your situation.
 Or perhaps one of the rhythms keeps interrupting another as you are writing.
 This fact, and the exact words that are interrupted as well as the words that interrupt, offers information as well.
 In such ways each of us—poet or not—has the ability to reclaim the amazing capacity of rhythmic language to help us to learn about ourselves, recalibrate our choices, recognize dangers, and uncover our true desires.

 In the discussion afterwards, one participant read aloud some words in the rhythm of air, describing her desire to assert herself in the world.
 As she read, we heard a sudden change to the rhythm of water, as if a new voice from within had interrupted her thought.
 Sure enough, the words in this new voice described a hidden fear that was holding her back.
 It was a revelation to her.
 The words of this woman who had never done creative writing before were a mirror that revealed her mind, body, heart, will, and spirit conversing with each other.
 As we watched her being transformed by this insight, all of us were moved to feel how the Healing Rhythms are such simple language patterns, yet each one shapes, changes, and opens us to ourselves.
 The patterns of rhythm dance language back into the world, linking each syllable and its meaning to the life-force of our bodies and everything around us.

 I believe that all of us can access and learn from this rhythmic dance.
-With the Healing Spiral, we can create our own personal powerful rhythmic language and learn to read and interpret its meanings.
-In sharing the Healing Rhythms with visual artists, yogis, and seekers of all backgrounds, I have learned that the treasures and insights of rhythmic language are not reserved only for writers.
+With the Healing Rhythms of Words, we can create our own personal powerful rhythmic language and learn to read and interpret its meanings.
+In sharing HRW with visual artists, yogis, and seekers of all backgrounds, I have learned that the treasures and insights of rhythmic language are not reserved only for writers.
 All of us think and speak in language every day, and all of us live in rhythm, our bodies and movements pulsing with patterns of heartbeat and breath.
 Our rhythms of word and sound offer a doorway into a fuller living of our own life as well as into other lives, the life of our spirit, and the life of the earth.
 Shall we learn how to enter those doorways together?